-Still Seeing the Leverage Browser Cache Warning?
+Still, Seeing the Leverage Browser Cache Warning?

-Thus, after setting everything properly, you are suggesting Google to leverage the browser cache, like the image below.
+Thus, after setting everything properly, you are suggesting Google leverage the browser cache, like the image below.

 As you can see, the above files are third-party integration, they are not present on our servers.
 Apart from deleting them, we can not do anything with them.
 All third party integrations may cause this warning in speed testing tools.

-Leverage Browser Caching with W3 Total Cache
+Leverage Browser Caching with W3 Total Cache WordPress Plugin

 The above method is the manual way to remove leverage browser cache warning.
-If you are using a W3 Total Cache caching plugin, you have to enable Browser cache by navigating to Performance-> General settings.
+However, If you are using a W3 Total Cache caching plugin, you have to enable Browser cache by navigating to Performance-> General settings.

-After that, navigate to the Browser Cache and mark below the five checkboxes.
+After that, navigate to the Browser Cache and mark below the five check boxes.

-Scroll down a little bit to set an end time for HTML and XML.
+Afterward, scroll down a little bit to set an end time for HTML and XML.

 To change the default value for media and other files, scroll down a bit and set the expiry.
-The default value is 31536000, which is equal to 365 days.
+Moreover, The default value is 31536000, which is equal to 365 days.